jbarciv/ClusterDynamics/README.md

 <!-- USAGE EXAMPLES -->
 ## Satellite Data

- In this repo we study how clustering behave in different urban scenarios from Europe and US.
+ In this repo we study how clustering behaves in different urban scenarios from Europe and US.
 For this urban clustering study we have used Geemap and Google Colab.

 New York
 ![Urban Scenarios - New York](./figs/NewYork.jpg)